maierbenedikt/dynamo-policies/README.md

  . replica.last_used: Timestamp of the later of the dataset last update or the last recorded access to the replica.
  . replica.num_access: Number of CRAB accesses recorded in popdb for the last 2 years.
  . replica.has_locked_block
+ . replica.owners: List of groups that own the blocks of the replica

 Note to developers: New expressions can be added in lib/detox/variables.py